A Deep Neural Network for SSVEP-based Brain-Computer Interfaces: Problem Description

-Note that the prediction accuracy $0\leq P \leq 1$ is almost never perfect; nevertheless, if the identification method is optimal (with the minimum possible error rate, i.e., $1-P$), then the accuracy $P$ can be improved only by requesting a longer stimulation via increasing $T$ (resulting in a longer SSVEP signal and hence a larger amount of data).
-However, in this case of lengthening the stimulation duration, the trials of the spelling slow down and consequently the information transfer rate (ITR) does not necessarily improve.
-For example, the long stimulation $T=\infty$ (without habituating the subject) results in perfect accuracy $P=1$ that is, though, $0$ ITR.
-Hence, when the identification method is optimal, it is not possible to expedite the spelling (shortening the stimulation duration $T$ to spell in short time) while also improving the prediction accuracy $P$ since the two are incompatible.
-This requires to manage a trade-off between $P$ and $T$ for the ITR maximization (in the ideal scenario of the optimal target identification).
-On the other hand, when the target identification is itself not optimal, improving the accuracy $P$ is possible without increasing the stimulation duration $T$ up to the point where the trade-off starts dominating.
+Note that the prediction accuracy $0\leq P \leq 1$ is almost never perfect; nevertheless, if the identification method is optimal (with the minimum possible error rate, i.e., $1-P$), then the $P$ can be improved only by requesting a longer stimulation via increasing $T$ (resulting in a larger amount of data).
+However, in this case of lengthening the stimulation duration, the trials of the spelling slow down and consequently the ITR does not necessarily improve.
+For example, the long stimulation $T=\infty$, results in the perfect accuracy $P=1$ that is, though, $0$ ITR.
+Hence, when the identification method is optimal, it is not possible to expedite the spelling while also improving the $P$ since the two are incompatible.
+This requires to manage a trade-off between $P$ and $T$ for the ITR maximization.
+On the other hand, when the target identification is itself not optimal, improving the $P$ is possible without increasing the $T$ up to the point where the trade-off starts dominating.

-In this paper, we not only manage the trade-off between the prediction accuracy $P$ and the signal duration $T$ but also obtain the optimal target identification for ITR maximization.
-Accordingly, we formulate the target character identification as a multi-class classification problem based on the data $\{(x_i,y_i)\}_{i=1}^D$, where $D$ is the number of trials, to the goal of designing a classifier $g(x)=\hat{y}$ for the above described prediction such that the ITR is maximized.
-Since the ITR maximization for a fixed $T$ is equivalent to accuracy maximization, our strategy is to minimize the error rate $1-P$ for each $T$ across a range of $T$'s, e.g., $T\in \{0.2,0.3,\cdots,0.9,1.0\}$ (optimizing the target identification separately for each $T$), and observe the pair $(P^*, T^*)$ that yields the maximum $\mathcal{I}(P^*,T^*)$ (ITR maximization).
+In this paper, we not only manage the trade-off between the $P$ and the $T$ but also obtain the optimal target identification for the ITR maximization.
+Accordingly, we formulate the character identification as a multi-class classification problem based on the data $\{(x_i,y_i)\}_{i=1}^D$, where $D$ is the number of trials, to the goal of designing a classifier $g(x)=\hat{y}$ such that the ITR is maximized.
+Since the ITR maximization for a fixed $T$ is equivalent to accuracy maximization, our strategy is to minimize the $1-P$ for each $T$, and observe the pair $(P^*, T^*)$ that yields the maximum ITR.